Shanci-Li/Shanci-Li.github.io/index.md

 	<font size="+1"><h1><b>What are people talking about?</b></h1></font>
 </div>
 <div align="justify"><p>
+  We are curious about the content of quotations so that we can gain more insight of how the British people think about Brexit.
+Here we apply topic detection techniques to get the topic of these quotations.
 First, we build the tf-idf matrix of the quotations shown in the newspapers and visualize the most frequent ones as below:
 <div align="center">
   <img src="/img/WordClouds_of_Topics.png" class="img-centered" style="width:100%; height=100%;">